jernotte/StudyGuide/Content/AI/StudyGuide.md

 **Expected Answer**: In the Transformer model, each sub-layer (both self-attention and feed-forward neural network) in the encoders and decoders includes a residual connection around it, followed by layer normalization.
 Residual connections help in mitigating the vanishing gradient problem, and layer normalization ensures that the data in each layer has a consistent distribution, which aids in stable and efficient training​​.

 1. What are residual connections?
-**Expected Answer**: Residual connections are simply adding the input of the layer to it output.
+**Expected Answer**: Residual connections are simply adding the input of the layer to its output.
 For example, we add the initial embedding to the output of the attention.
 Residual connections mitigate the vanishing gradient problem.
 The intuition is that if the gradient is too small, we can just add the input to the output and the gradient will be larger.
 The math is very simple: $$\text{Residual}(x) = x + \text{Layer}(x)$$

 1. What is the Vanishing Gradient Problem?
 **Expected Answer**: In deep networks, especially those with many layers, gradients can become increasingly small as they are propagated back through the network during training.
 This happens due to the multiplication of gradients through many layers.
 As a result, the weights in the earlier layers of the network get very tiny updates, making the training process extremely slow or causing it to stall completely.
 Essentially, the network stops learning because the signal (gradient) that it needs to learn is too weak by the time it reaches the deeper layers.